Kathy Lynn Emerson

 The same brief record of Elizabeth Legge, an Irishwoman rather than an Englishwoman, is found in Memoirs of Several Ladies of Great Britain (1752) by George Ballard and The Female Worthies (1766) by S. Crowder.
 She was the daughter of Edward Legge of Gease Hill, King's County, Ireland (d.1616) and Mary Walsh of Kildare.
 Her major accomplishment seems to have been living to the age of 105, although of her six brothers and six sisters, three (John, Margaret, and Anne) were also said to have surpassed the one hundred mark.
 The accounts also state that she had a genius for languages and was well versed in Latin, English, French, Spanish, and Irish.
 Nothing written or translated by Elizabeth had survived into the eighteenth century, although she was reputed to be a good poet.
 The story repeated in these volumes is that she spent too much time reading and writing by candlelight and thereby lost her sight.
 She was blind for many years before her death.
 She never married.

-Agnes Legh or Leigh was the daughter and coheir of Sir John Legh of Stockwell, Surrey (d.1566) and his wife Anne.
+Agnes Legh or Leigh was the daughter and coheir of Sir John Legh of Stockwell, Surrey (d.1566) and Elizabeth Darcy (d.1563+), from whom he was later divorced.
 He was the half brother of Queen Catherine Howard and was in prison at least twice.
 In August 1547, he had just been released from the Fleet and in 1550, he left the Tower for his daughter's house.
 At that time, she was married to her first husband, Sir Thomas Paston of London (d.
 September 4, 1550), a gentleman of the privy chamber.
 They had married by 1544 and had two sons, Henry (b.1545) and Edward (1550-March 24, 1630), and a daughter, Katherine (d.1605).
 Paston left Agnes a life interest in all his lands and named her executor with her father, her brother-in-law Clement Paston, and her husband's cousin, Richard Heydon, as overseers.
-In 1566, Agnes's inheritance included property in Dorset, Somerset, Surrey, and elsewhere.
 Agnes's second husband was Edward Fitzgerald (Fitzgarrett/Garrett) (January 17, 1528/9-1590), younger brother of the 11th earl of Kildare.
 They had four sons and at least three daughters, including Gerald (d.
 February 11, 1612), who succeeded his cousin as 14th earl, Dudley, Thomas, Elizabeth, Lettice, and Douglass (a daughter, b.c.1566).
+In 1566, Agnes's inheritance included property in Dorset, Somerset, Surrey, and elsewhere, with conditions, and £50 worth of plate.
+For the entire will, see www.oxford-shakespeare.com.
 Agnes was buried in Stanwell parish church.

 ANNE LEGH (1594-1677+)